SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: SayNext-Bench

 \section{SayNext-Bench}

-We introduce \textsc{SayNext-Bench} to evaluate whether LLMs can develop human-like anticipatory abilities in conversation, i.e., the capacity to predict forthcoming utterances grounded in multimodal social cues.
-Building such a benchmark is non-trivial, since predictive processing involves humans' cognitive mechanisms that are difficult to measure directly.
-We therefore formulate next-utterance prediction as a \textbf{proxy} task.
+We introduce \textsc{SayNext-Bench} to evaluate whether MLLMs can develop human-like anticipatory abilities in conversation.
+From a human-machine interaction perspective, this also serves as a probe into MLLMs' ability to simulate comprehensive social-cognitive user states, encompassing emotion, intention, and related cognitive dimensions, from multimodal input.
+Since such cognitive mechanisms are notoriously difficult to measure directly, we formulate next-utterance anticipation as a \textbf{proxy} task.